cameronwp/hurtlingthrough.space/src/pages/posts/20171204-building-a-blog/index.md

 ## What's Next?

-* A script to generate new posts.
+* ~A script to generate new posts.
 It's tedious to type in dates - why not script it?
-Pop in a title and start writing.
+Pop in a title and start writing.~ _Added!_ `yarn new`
 * Generating tag indicies for easy sorting / searching.
 * Write more!
 And probably play with the styles a bit.